Fixing VLC Audio Delay

 3. Launch the app and open your video file

-There are actually a few ways to do this, including right-clicking directly on the video file and choosing to open with Elmedia Player.
+There are actually a few ways to do this, including right-clicking directly on the video file and choosing to open it with Elmedia Player.
 Double-clicking the app from your “Applications” folder will open Elmedia Player, and you can then drag and drop the file icon or search for the file within Elmedia.

-5. Enjoy the video
+5. Enjoy the video!

 No matter what the video file type, Elmedia Player will load your video and play it straight away.
 No problem with speech and voice synchronization, and plenty of control over volume, display, and much more.